Guide

 Governance and policy management

-Once risks have been identified and policies developed, organizations get into the block-and-tackle work of compliance.
+Once risks have been identified and policies are developed, organizations get into the block-and-tackle work of compliance.
 These include tasks such as establishing internal controls and operating procedures to ensure that policies are being followed and requirements are met, monitoring the internal controls environment, and testing various controls to make sure they are working as intended.
 This category of work also includes scheduling and preparing for external audits.

 Security audits and third-party attestations have become increasingly important in B2B technology purchase decisions in today’s digital age.
 Not only do they provide an objective third-party verification of an organization’s compliance measures, which can alleviate enterprises’ concerns about a vendor’s security, but audits also provide helpful information about the soft spots or weaknesses in an organization’s internal control environment.
 In other words, findings from a security audit can serve as a recipe for reducing risks.